Betty Apiafi: House assignments

-In 2011, Hon.
-Betty Apiafi was among a select number of Nigerian Parliamentarians to successfully amend the 1999 Constitution of Nigeria which was assented to by the then President of Nigeria which was assented to by the then President of Nigeria, Dr. Goodluck Ebele Jonathan.
+In 2011, Apiafi was among a select number of Nigerian Parliamentarians to successfully amend the 1999 Constitution of Nigeria which was assented to by the then President of Nigeria which was assented to by the then President of Nigeria, Dr. Goodluck Ebele Jonathan.

 She was also a member of the PAN African Parliament 2007–2015, leader of Delegation House of Representatives to PAN African Parliament 2011- 2015.

 Senate

-Betty Apiafi was elected into the Nigerian Senate of the 9th Assembly in 2019 under the People's Democratic Party.
+Apiafi was elected to the Nigerian Senate of the 9th Assembly in 2019 under the Peoples Democratic Party.
 She currently represents the Rivers West Senatorial District.
 She is the first female member of the Nigerian House of Representative and Member of the Senate from Rivers state.